SiaFoundation/docs/sia-integrations/s3-integrations/jellyfin.md

 ## Step 6: Accessing your media collection

+### Install a Jellyfin client

-Once you have your Jellyfin server up and running, you can access your media collection from any device on your network using one of the available [Jellyfin Clients](https://jellyfin.org/downloads/clients/all).
+Once you have your Jellyfin server up and running, you can access your media collection from any device on your network using one of the available [Jellyfin clients](https://jellyfin.org/downloads/clients/all).

 {% embed url="https://jellyfin.org/downloads/clients/all" %}

+### Connect to your Jellyfin server

 After you have installed a Jellyfin client on your device, run the client app and follow the onscreen instructions to connect to your Jellyfin server.